lortordermur/sfcalcsheet/README.md

 #### What is that nice sans font in the LibreOffice screenshots? ####

-It is SFCalcSheet’s default font, [DejaVu Sans](https://dejavu-fonts.github.io).
-It comes preinstalled on most desktop Linux distributions.
+It is SFCalcSheet’s former default font, [DejaVu Sans](https://dejavu-fonts.github.io/).
+It comes preinstalled on many desktop Linux distributions.
+Starting with v0.22 SFCalcSheet switched to [Tex Gyre Heros](https://www.gust.org.pl/projects/e-foundry/tex-gyre).

 #### How can I send you a private message? ####